Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: MAP Analytical Bound for GT with General Correlated Prior Statistics

 \subsubsection{\underline{Numerator of Eq.\eqref{eq:P_GE}}}

-The numerator evaluates the probability that a standard \ac{ge} process results in a specific pattern of states, where state one is achieved only at the states in $\sw$.
-Recall that \ac{ge} is a Markov chain, and so $\pr{\sw}=\pr{U_{1}}\cdot\prod_{i=2}^{N}\pr{\ith\lvert U_{i-1}}$.
+The numerator evaluates the probability that a standard Gilbert-Elliott process results in a specific pattern of states, where state one is achieved only at the states in $\sw$.
+Recall that Gilbert-Elliott is a Markov chain, and so $\pr{\sw}=\pr{U_{1}}\cdot\prod_{i=2}^{N}\pr{\ith\lvert U_{i-1}}$.
 This can be readily calculated using the definitions of $q,s,\pi$, as described at the beginning of this section

 and